sarbear28/Swiftcart-API_HODGE/readme.md

-Swiftcart API
+🛒 Swiftcart API

-Description: A RESTful API for an e-commerce platform built with Node.js, Express, Sequelize, and PostgreSQL (Neon).
-This project allows users to browse products, manage their shopping cart, and process orders securely using JWT authentication.
+A RESTful API for an e-commerce platform built with Node.js, Express, Sequelize, and PostgreSQL (Neon).
+This project enables users to browse products, manage their shopping cart, and process orders securely using JWT-based authentication.
+⚙️ Prerequisites
+Before you begin, make sure you have the following installed:

+Node.js v14 or higher → Download Node.js

+Visual Studio Code

-Note: Before you being ensure you have Node.js v14 or higher installed, REST Client extension (for testing)
+REST Client extension (for testing the API)

-Getting Started
+🚀 Getting Started
-Follow these steps to run the project on your machine:

-📁 Project Setup Instructions (Local)

-1. Download the Project Folder
+📁 1.
+Download the Project Folder
-Download the folder from the shared OneDrive link shared via submission box.
+Access the folder via the OneDrive link shared in the submission box.

-Extract it to a local directory of your choice
+Extract it to a local directory of your choice.

-2. Install Dependencies
+📦 2.
+Install Project Dependencies
-Once inside the project directory, install the necessary dependencies:
+Open the extracted folder in Visual Studio Code.
+Then, in the integrated terminal, run:

+bash
+Copy
+Edit
 npm install

-This will install all the required packages listed in the package.json file.
+This will install all required packages listed in package.json.

-3. Running the Project Locally
+🖥️ 3.
+Run the Server Locally
-To start the project locally, in Visual Studio Code use the following command:
+Start the API by running:

+bash
+Copy
+Edit
 node index.js

-This will start the server.
+The server should now be running locally on http://localhost:3000 (or the configured port).

-4. Test the API with REST Client in VS Code
+🧪 4.
+Test the API with REST Client
-Open the project in Visual Studio Code
+To test endpoints in VS Code:

-Install the REST Client extension:
+Make sure the REST Client extension is installed
-REST Client Extension
+→ Install REST Client

-Open the swiftcart.rest file and test the pre-existing swiftcart endpoints.
+Open the swiftcart.rest file in the root of the project

+Click "Send Request" next to any of the included endpoints to test the API

+Let me know if you want to include setup notes for .env, PostgreSQL config on Neon, or the Sequelize models!